usaid-cs/yesterday-i-learned/java.md

 - A method `public void foo(String...bar)` means that [it accepts an arbitrary number of arguments of type `String`](http://stackoverflow.com/a/3158767/1558430).
 If used in conjunction with other parameters, this must be placed last.
 - A method name is too long if it's 65536 characters or longer.
 - A lambda does not compile if it tries to access a non-final variable... but it will still work if it is "effectively final" (i.e. not modified, see above).
 Something about thread safety.
+- [`getDeclaredMethods`](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getDeclaredMethods--) gets both public and private methods by the class itself, while [`getMethods`](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getMethods--) gets all public methods by the class *and* its base classes.

 ## Exceptions

 - It is common knowledge for java developers that "NPE" stands for `NullPointerException`.
+- "Throwables" are the base class for everything you can `throw`.
+This includes errors and exceptions.
+- Errors, like `IOError`, `VirtualMachineError`, and `StackOverflowError`, are best left unhandled by an app. - Paraphrasing Cecili Reid.
+In fact, you probably won't be able to handle them.
+Note: there is an `IOException` too, which can be caught.
 - `try { } catch (Exception e) {}` does not catch undefined variable and attribute accesses, aka [`cannot find symbol`](http://www.roseindia.net/java/java-get-example/cannot-find-symbol.shtml).
 - The syntax for catching multiple exceptions is `SomeExceptionClass|AnotherExceptionClass`.
+- [Checked exceptions](https://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/) are called that because they are checked at compile time; they are [exceptions that can reasonably occur during normal use of the code](https://www.theserverside.com/answer/What-are-checked-vs-unchecked-exceptions-in-Java).
+Unchecked exceptions, on the other hand, are programming errors you don't expect.
-- A method can choose not to catch an exception only if it says it `throws` the same exceptions in its own signature.
+- Checked exceptions (anything with the syntax `type methodName throws SomeExceptionClass`) must be caught immediately above its execution stack.
+You need to declare checked exceptions in methods (a method can choose not to catch an exception only if it says it `throws` the same exceptions in its own signature).
+Or you can handle them.
+- Runtime exceptions (i.e. unchecked ones) shouldn't be caught. `NullPointerException` is an unchecked exception, but your IDE might warn you about it, so you handle it before it becomes a possibility.
 - Finalizers have been deprecated since Java 9 because it tends to break code.
 It is replaced by Cleaners, which are also unnecessary in most cases.
 They don't have execution guarantees, so avoid both of them when doing anything time-critical.
 (Look into implementing `AutoClosable` instead)
 - "Try with resources" has the syntax `try (BufferedReader br = new BufferedReader(new FileReader(path))) { ... }`.
 Compared to "try-finally", it shows the correct exception message when closing a file fails in the finally block.
 - Every time you put [`@SuppressWarnings("unchecked")`](https://stackoverflow.com/questions/1129795/what-is-suppresswarnings-unchecked-in-java), make sure you do it at the smallest scope, and make sure you explain why.
-- [Checked exceptions](https://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/) are called that because they are checked at compile time.
-You need to declare those in methods that throw them.
-Or you can handle them.
-- Checked exceptions (anything with the syntax `type methodName throws SomeExceptionClass`) must be caught immediately above its execution stack.
 - Don't ever throw *or* catch `AssertionError`.
 You can use `assert`, obviously.
-- Runtime exceptions (i.e. unchecked ones) shouldn't be caught.
 - Methods with checked exceptions can't be used directly in streams, so avoid unnecessary use of checked exceptions.
 Maybe Optional and unchecked exceptions can help in either case.
 - [Java does not make use of EAFP](https://old.reddit.com/r/badcode/comments/sxo7lo/no_needs_to_check_java_will_do_it_for_me/).
 Try-catch blocks are relatively expensive.
 It is better to ask for permission in Java than for forgiveness.